srrvnn/interviews/README.md

 What's the difference between standards mode and quirks mode? <br/>
 https://developer.mozilla.org/en-US/docs/Quirks_Mode_and_Standards_Mode

-What are the limitations when serving XHTML pages?
-Are there any problems with serving pages as `application/xhtml+xml`? <br/>
+What are the limitations when serving XHTML pages, as `application/xhtml+xml`? <br/>

-How do you serve a page with content in multiple languages?
-What kind of things must you be wary of when design or developing  for multilingual sites? <br/>
+How do you serve a page with content in multiple languages? <br/>

 What are `data-` attributes good for? <br/>